 ‘How do I make my band stand out from the crowd?’ is one of the biggest requests Indie Panda receives.
 In short, standing out from the crowd requires you to adopt a distinct approach to the logistical and promotional aspects of your band.

-Here are ten actionable tips on making your band stand out from the crowd:
+Here are eight essential attributes that’ll make your band stand out from the crowd:

 Believe it or not, one of the main reasons many bands fail to stand out is because they’re too afraid to do so.
 The music you make is likely a part of your core identity, meaning rejection or a lack of interest can understandably be taken personally.
 For this reason, many bands prefer to play things safe by blending into a scrapheap of other bands and artists who are in exactly the same position.
 Unsurprisingly, this approach often yields incredibly limited results.

 The first step to making your band stand out from the crowd is to take a resilient and innovative approach to the project.
 In other words, do things that other bands aren’t prepared to do or willing to try.
 When you do this, you’re almost guaranteed to fail more times than you’ll succeed and you’ll often be pushing your comfort zone.
 However, this should be seen as a necessary step to standing out and attracting an engaged fanbase.
 Don’t be afraid to take failures and shortcomings on the chin, seeing them as a chance to improve for next time.